Fern J. Finkel, Esq.

 Important Changes to the Power of Attorney in New York

-Effective September 1, 2009, Chapter 644 of the laws of 2008 amends the provisions of the General Obligations Law relating to the use of powers of attorney in New York and creates a new statutory short form incorporating the following changes:
+Effective September, 2009, as further amended September, 2010, Chapter 644 of the laws of 2008 amended the provisions of the General Obligations Law relating to the use of powers of attorney in New York and created a new statutory short form incorporating the following changes:

-• An Agent’s authority to make gifts must be granted through a separate statutory Major Gifts Rider and executed in the same manner as a Will (i.e., 2 witnesses required).
+- An Agent’s authority to make gifts must be granted through a separate Statutory Gifts Rider and executed in the same manner as a Will (i.e., 2 witnesses required), at the same time the Power of Attorney is executed.

-• Principal can appoint someone to monitor the Agent’s actions.
-Such designated “Monitor” will have the authority to request records reflecting transactions entered into on behalf of the Principal.
+- The Principal can appoint someone to monitor the Agent’s actions.
+A designated “Monitor” will have the authority to request records of transactions entered into on behalf of the Principal.
+The Principal can also provide for compensation to the Agent.

-• Principal’s rights are stated on page one in simplified language.
+- The Principal’s rights are stated on page one in bold faced language.

 Powers of attorney created prior to the effective date of September 1, 2009 will continue to be valid provided they were valid under the laws in effect at the time of their creation.
 POA forms executed on or after September 1, 2009 must follow the specific language of the statutory forms.